- Fitness Center

-The Army's Physical Fitness program has two factors: the Physical Fitness Test and the Army Weight Control Program.
+The Army's physical fitness program has two factors: the Physical Fitness Test and the Army Body Composition Program.

-Under the AWCP you will be required to weigh-in at least once every six months.
-This may be done at the same time as your Army Physical Fitness Test.
-In most cases, failure to pass the Army's minimum weight or body fat percentage standards will make you ineligible for promotion, transfer, reenlistment or opportunities to attend professional schools.
+Under the AWCP, you will be required to weigh-in at least once every six months.
+This may be done at the same time as your Army physical fitness test.
+In most cases, failing to pass the Army's minimum weight or body-fat percentage standards will make you ineligible for promotion, transfer, reenlistment or opportunities to attend professional schools.

 View the current AWCP height for weight chart.